kubeshop/testkube/docs/docs/articles/step2-installing-cluster-components.md

 ![Install Steps 1](../img/install-steps.png)

-5. After some time, you should see the Helm installation notice:
+5. When the install is complete, you will see the Helm installation notice:

 ![Install Steps 2](../img/install-steps-2.png)